Santa Barbara Sex Crimes Lawyers

 few months in county jail and a fine.
 A second offense would likely rise to a felony and can lead to a state prison sentence.
 Worst of all, in some states any indecent exposure conviction is subject to a lifetime duty to register as a sex offender.

 There are many other sex crimes other than rape, prostitution, and indecent exposure, such as sexual assault, solicitation, sexual battery, and sexting.
 The penalties for convictions vary, depending on whether the crime was a misdemeanor or a felony and can involve significant incarceration punishments, heavy fines, and other court conditions that seriously restrict one’s freedom.
-If you are charged with a sex offense, Sanford and Christy Horowitz will aggressively defend you to protect your civil rights.
+If you are charged with a sex offense, Sanford Horowitz will aggressively defend you to protect your civil rights.